jeras/TCB/README.md

 Overall the documentation and reference implementation are a work in progress, and getting feedback would speed up this process.

+### Open questions

+While some aspects of the protocol have been validated, some require further research:

+* Handling of endianness in bursts, especially when the the burst traverses one or more change in data bus width.
+* A proper definition for the read value hold feature.
+* Minimizing power consumption in write/read logic, minimizing address changes to reduce decoder and multiplexer power, with the additional requirement to avoid volatile data (counters, GPIO inputs, ...) from propagating while the bus is idle.
+* A systematic approach to parameter validation.
+* Assertions for checking features like read hold.
+* Validation of features for
+  repeated address access, incremental address access, partially overlapping incremental access
+  (RISC-V instruction fetch with C extension),
+  ...

 ## Implementation status